dme65/pySOT/docs/surrogate_optimization.rst

 Surrogate optimization algorithms generally consist of four components:

-1. **Optimization problem:** All of the available information about the optimization problem, e.g., dimensionality, variable types, objective function, etc.
+1. **Strategy:** Algorithm for choosing new evaluations after the experimental design has been evaluated.
-2. **Surrogate model:** Approximates the underlying objective function.
+2. **Experimental design:** Generates an initial set of points for building the initial surrogate model
-   Common choices are RBFs, Kriging, MARS, etc.
+3. **Surrogate model:** Approximates the underlying objective function.
-3. **Experimental design:** Generates an initial set of points for building the initial surrogate model
+   Common choices are RBFs, GPs, MARS, etc.
-4. **Strategy:** Method for choosing evaluations after the experimental design has been evaluated.
+4. **Optimization problem:** All of the available information about the optimization problem, e.g., dimensionality, variable types, objective function, etc.

 The surrogate model (or response surfaces) is used to approximate an underlying function that has been evaluated for a set of points.
 During the optimization phase information from the surrogate model is used in order to guide the search for improved solutions, which has the advantage of not needing as many function evaluations to find a good solution.
-Most surrogate model algorithms consist of the same steps as shown in the algorithm below.

-The general framework for a Surrogate Optimization algorithm is the following:
+The general framework for a Surrogate Optimization algorithm is illustrated in the algorithm below:

 **Inputs:** Optimization problem, Experimental design, Optimization strategy, Surrogate model, Stopping criterion